-Saint Xavier University's Education Department offers the Bachelor of Science degree in education through undergraduate programs of study that prepare students to assume teaching responsibilities in early childhood, elementary, middle, or secondary schools, earning a Bachelor of Arts or Bachelor of Science degree.
+Saint Xavier University's Education Division offers the Bachelor of Science degree in education through undergraduate programs of study that prepare students to assume teaching responsibilities in early childhood, elementary, middle, or secondary schools, earning a Bachelor of Arts or Bachelor of Science degree.
 Such preparation integrates theory and clinical experiences in various institutions or agencies, enabling graduates to function effectively as humane, liberally educated professionals.

-The Education Department prepares scholars, lifelong learners, leaders and reflective professionals dedicated to the pursuit of excellence.
-The logo of the Education Department incorporates the cross from the shield of Saint Xavier University to acknowledge the mission and strategic directions of the University and the core values from the founding Sisters of Mercy.
+The Education Division prepares scholars, lifelong learners, leaders and reflective professionals dedicated to the pursuit of excellence.
+The logo of the Education Division incorporates the cross from the shield of Saint Xavier University to acknowledge the mission and strategic directions of the University and the core values from the founding Sisters of Mercy.
 Caring, capable and highly qualified faculty personify those attributes in the community of Saint Xavier University and in the profession of education and direct the candidates' progress in the acquisition of the relevant knowledge, skills and dispositions.

 Programs of Study